ansolantz/avance-native/README.md

 #### Levels

-For this projet I only had time to develop one level for the three first activities, but the idea is that when a user complets a goal, he/she will come to the next level that increases the difficulty.
+For this project I only had time to develop one level for the three first activities, but the idea is that when a user complets a goal, he/she will come to the next level that increases the difficulty.
 This would offer basic gamification which I think would be interesting for many users.

 #### Push notifications